microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription_post_subscriptions.md

+---
+title: "Create subscription"
+description: "Subscribes a listener application to receive notifications when data on the Microsoft Graph changes."
+---

 # Create subscription

 Subscribes a listener application to receive notifications when data on the Microsoft Graph changes.

 ## Permissions

 Creating a subscription requires read scope to the resource.
 For example, to get notifications messages, your app needs the `Mail.Read` permission.
 The following table lists the suggested permission needed for each resource.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Resource type / Item        | Permission          |
 |-----------------------------|---------------------|